 Bartholomew Beal’s A Heap of Broken Images runs from 24 June to 29 August at The Fine Art Society

-Isis Phoenix Arts media article by Port Magazine – thank you ! @isisphoenixarts
+Arranged and managed by Isis Phoenix Arts.
+Media article by Port Magazine – thank you! @isisphoenixarts

 The artist ruminates on his fascination with T.S.
 Eliot’s most celebrated poem, and how it’s inspired his latest body of paintings